Jump To:

 These alliances are grouped by two general types:

-• District-Based: These organizations support a defined territory inside the City of Raleigh.
-Examples include Downtown Raleigh Alliance, Hillsborough Street Community Service Corp, and Glenwood South Neighborhood Collective.
+- District-Based: These organizations support a defined territory inside the City of Raleigh.
+Examples include Downtown Raleigh Alliance, Hillsborough Street Community Service Corp, Midtown Raleigh Alliance and Glenwood South Neighborhood Collective.

-• City-Wide Support: These organizations cater to businesses across the City of Raleigh.
-Examples include the Black Dollar, Harmony, Raleigh Chamber of Commerce, Shop Local Raleigh, etc.
+- City-Wide Support: These organizations cater to businesses across the City of Raleigh.
+Examples include Harmony, Greater Raleigh Chamber of Commerce, North Carolina Hispanic American Chamber of Commerce, Shop Local Raleigh, etc.

 Citywide Alliances